Upadacitinib (Rinvoq) just registered in South Africa. See below or read the blog post

 Bacterial skin infection

-New treatments for Atopic Eczema
+New treatments for Atopic Dermatitis

 Dupilumab has been shown to be effective in adults with moderate to severe atopic dermatitis and provided long-term sustained benefit up to 3 years.

 Dupilumab has demonstrated long term safety up to 3 years.

 Dupilumab can be used in patients with atopic dermatitis with or without asthma.

 New biologics in development for atopic dermatitis (not yet launched in any country)

 Tralokinumab (superior to placebo and well tolerated for 52 weeks)

 New small molecules for atopic dermatitis:

 These have shown improvement in signs and symptoms over the short term.
 Risk-benefit over the long term remains to be determined.